tim885/blockDimEstimation/README.md

 # blockDimEstimation
-project for estimating block dimension(length, width and height)
+Project for estimating block 3D dimension(length, width and height).
+The data for training and testing can be found [here](https://github.com/tim885/blockEstimation).